-This program is primarily presented to children 4 to 10 years of age by uniformed officer.
-The children are informed on how to identify and avoid dangerous situations and "good touch, bad touch."
+This program is primarily presented to children 4 to 10 years of age by a uniformed officer.
+The children are informed on how to identify and avoid dangerous situations and "good touch vs. bad touch."

 This program is presented to children of all ages and involves bicycle safety tips with a review of the laws governing bicycle riding and the bicycle helmet.

 Bicycle Rodeo Program